Checkm8-devhub/meta/README.md

 # Checkmate

-Checkmate is an application that allows users to play chess and analyze their games.
+Checkmate is an application that allows users to play chess with players with similar skill and request deep analysis of their games (can be imported) with different chess engines.

 ## Architecture